NET WORTH: Unknown

 NYC COMMUNITY: Recent grantees include WNYC Radio, Thirteen/WNET, and Citizen’s Union Foundation.
 Citizen's Union describes itself as a "nonpartisan good government group dedicated to making democracy work for all New Yorkers."

 LOOKING FORWARD: Expect Friedman and Barbara's New York focus to hold.
-Down the line, we'll keep you apprised of the family's next generation of philanthropy.
-The couple's kids don't yet appear to be on the books of the family foundation, but son David Benioff is a successful Hollywood screenwriter and producer, and is behind such hits as Game of Thrones.
+The couple's kids do not yet appear to be on the books of the family foundation, but son David Benioff is a successful Hollywood screenwriter and producer, and the creator of HBO’s Game of Thrones.

 The Friedman Family Foundation does not provide a clear avenue of contact, but here's an address: